Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Georgia and its opponents have combined to put up more than 50.5 points in five of 12 games this season.
+- Georgia and its opponents have gone over the current 50.5-point total in five of 12 games (41.7%) this season.

-- The combined points per game average of the two teams, 83.4, is 32.9 points more than Saturday's over/under.
+- The two teams combine to score 83.4 points per game, 32.9 more than the total in this contest.

-- These two squads combine to surrender 26.8 points per game, 23.7 fewer than this contest's over/under.
+- The 26.8 combined points per game that these two squads have allowed this season are 23.7 fewer than the 50.5 total in this contest.

-- The average total in Bulldogs games this season is 51.3, 0.8 points above Saturday's total of 50.5.
+- Bulldogs games this season feature an average total of 51.3 points, a number 0.8 points higher than Saturday's over/under.

-- In 2021, games involving the Crimson Tide have averaged a total of 62.4 points, 11.9 more than the set total in this contest.
+- The 50.5-point over/under for this game is 11.9 points below the 62.4 points per game average total in Crimson Tide games this season.

 Georgia Stats and Trends

-- The Bulldogs have been favored by 6.5 points or more 11 times this season and are 7-4 ATS in those games.
+- This season, the Bulldogs have an against the spread record of 7-4 in their 11 games as a favorite of 6.5 points or more.

-- Georgia has eclipsed the over/under in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- Georgia's games this year have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).

-- Georgia is 7-4 against the spread and 11-0 overall in games when it records more than 19.9 points.
+- Georgia is 7-4 against the spread and 11-0 overall this season when the team records more than 19.9 points.

-- In games that Georgia totals more than 293.1 yards, the team is 7-4 against the spread and 11-0 overall.
+- In games that Georgia churns out more than 293.1 yards, the team is 7-4 against the spread and 11-0 overall.

-- The Bulldogs have turned the ball over 14 times this season, four fewer than the Crimson Tide have forced (18).

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.